michaelvlach/qbs-autoproject/README.md

 There are certain limitations that you should keep in mind when using qbs-autoproject.

 1) **No exceptions to the rules** While the build-systems including Qbs rely on flexiblity and allow you to do almost anything (including this project) qbs-autoproject rely primarily on regularity.
-In experience it is the regularity that is most desired when working with projects because it dramatically decreases maintanance costs and ability to develop the project further.
+In experience it is the regularity that is most desired when working with projects because it dramatically decreases maintanance costs and increases the ability to develop the project further.
 Any exception or any deviation from existing pattern(s) is undesirable as it only increases the future maintanance costs that are always much higher than the initial development.
 For that reason qbs-autoproject is quite hostile to anything that is specific to only one project or even a file or directory.
 It still can be done by abusing the **items** by adding ones that only match single specific product but you should rather reconsider your design or update your design patterns instead of creating exceptions in your projects or indeed keeping them alive.

 2) **Logical dependencies are not supported** While symbolic dependencies are clearly defined in files and code (with the common pitfall of circular header dependencies mentioned above) the logical dependencies are simply not.
 The fact that project A should depend on project B because of the runtime dependency even though they have nothing in common during build cannot be deduced or detected.
 For simple cases like plugins that should be built before their tests this can be solved by placing the interface in the product itself (provided it is the only implementation which is most often the case).
 For more complicated cases the only solution is to build the whole project before running your program(s).